kamanashisroy/cloc_pie/README.md

 shotodol_media.txt                 | 2 | 12 | 20 | 100
 SUM:                            | 1002 | 16925 | 19938 | 112813

+By the way it is possible to add `--md` argument to `cloc` to generate markdown files.

 Enjoy !